devanlai/webvoltmeter/REVERSE.md

 The fourth byte appears to be referred to as the "adu", which is some kind of device mode selection.
 The remaining bytes seem to be measurement values, encoded as big-endian integers.
 The meaning of each field seems to vary with the current device mode.

+The J7-H seems to correspond to an "adu" of 3.

 ##### Mode 1 format

 | Offset | Width  | Purpose        | Resolution | Notes    |